Updated April 7, 2024

 5. Use as a packing aid

 Tape unreliable tops of bottled liquids to prevent spills.
 Prevent leakage by taping a crack on a bottle of sunblock or shampoo.
 Use tape and bubble wrap to protect breakables.
+Tape a box for shipping items home.

-6. Make a sling
+6. Fashion a sling

 Fold a length of tape down the centre so it is half the original width and no longer exposing the adhesive side.
 Tape a little padding to the sling for a more comfortable fit at key pressure points.